gjegoh/ESD/README.md

 This will be done via a UX-first approach, through the use of our web application that can be easily accessed and utilized by all stakeholders.
 Furthermore, it will be deployable for any tuition centre as their enterprise solution.

 ![Business Scenario Demo!](images/Business_Scenario.png)

+# Database connections on RDS
+- Database_connection URL = studentdb2.cw0jtpvjeb4t.us-east-1.rds.amazonaws.com
+- Port Number = 3306
+- Hostname = admin
+- Password = thisismypw

 # Stateless Architecture (Token-Based Authentication)
 Token-based authentication is stateless.
 The server does not keep a record of which users are logged in or which JWTs have been issued.
 Instead, every request to the server is accompanied by a token which the server uses to verify the authenticity of the request.
 The token is generally sent as an addition Authorization header in form of Bearer {JWT}, but can additionally be sent in the body of a POST request or even as a query parameter.
 Let's see how this flow works:

-    1 - User enters their login credentials.
+    1- User enters their login credentials
-    2 - Server verifies the credentials are correct and returns a signed token.
-    3 - This token is stored client-side, most commonly in local storage - but can be stored in session storage or a cookie as well.
+    2- Server verifies the credentials are correct and returns a signed token 3- This token is stored client-side, most commonly in local storage - but can be stored in session storage or acookie as well
-    4 - Subsequent requests to the server include this token as an additional Authorization header or through one of the other methods mentioned above.
+    4- Subsequent requests to the server include this token as an additional Authorization header or through one of the other methods mentioned above
-    5 - The server decodes the JWT and if the token is valid processes the request.
-    6 - Once a user logs out, the token is destroyed client-side, no interaction with the server is necessary.
+    5- The server decodes the JWT and if the token is valid processes the request 6- Once a user logs out, the token is destroyed client-side, no interaction with the server is necessary.

    ## Stateless advantages: